 When you use the Dependent Day Care Account, you must file IRS Form 2441 with your annual income tax return.
 On this form, you must show the amount you contributed to the account and give the tax identification number for the person or organization that provided care for your dependent.
-Your care provider can give you this number.
-For an individual, it is usually that person's Social Security number.
+Your care provider should provide this number.
+For an individual day care provider, you usually use that person's Social Security number.
 A business will have a separate number.